myaut/dtrace-stap-book/book/kernel/fs.md

 	}' -c 'cat /etc/passwd > /dev/null'
 ```

-Now, when file is opened, we can read or write its contents.
+[__index__:page cache] Now, when file is opened, we can read or write its contents.
 All file data is located on disk (in case of disk-based file systems), but translating every file operation into block operation is expensive, so operating system maintains _page cache_.
 When data is read from file, it is read from disk to corresponding page and then requested chunk is copied to userspace buffer, so subsequent reads to that file won't need any disk operations -- it would be performed on _page cache_.
 When data is written onto file, corresponding page is updated and page is marked as dirty (red asterisk on image).

 At the unspecified moment of time, page writing daemon which is relocated in kernel scans page cache for _dirty pages_ and writes them back to disk.
 Note that `mmap()` operation in this case will simply map pages from page cache to process address space.
 Not all filesystems use page cache.
 ZFS, for example, uses its own caching mechanism called _Adaptive Replacement Cache_ or ARC which is built on top of kmem allocator.